Impetigo most commonly infects children in the summer and fall. Plus, it’s very contagious.

 It sounds truly awful, but don’t despair.

-“The infection can be itchy and painful, but it is very treatable and can even disappear on its own,” said April R. Mattingly, M.D., Norton Children’s Medical Associates – Crestwood.
+“The infection can be itchy and painful, but it is very treatable and can even disappear on its own,” said April R. Mattingly, M.D., Norton Children’s Medical Group – Crestwood.
 “Staphylococcus aureus and Streptococcus pyogenes, also known as staph and strep, are two different kinds of bacteria that enter the body through an opening and cause an infection in the skin.”

 Impetigo is most commonly found in children ages 2 to 5 and often starts as red blisters around the mouth, though it can occur in older children and on other areas of the body.
 The blisters then burst, and honey-colored crust forms.
 It’s a common infection in warm parts of the country, such as Kentucky in the summer and fall.
 It’s also very contagious.